Ataraxxia/secure-arch/ui.md

 Sway is a tiling window manager.
 It's like i3 but instead of Xorg it uses Wayland for display server protocol.
 From my expirience at this moment everything I need works, like screensharing on various platforms ( web google meet, teams, zoom ), and even Steam and GoG games.

-For sway we needt to install few extra packets:
+For sway we need to install few extra packets:

 ```
 pacman -S sway dmenu polkit swaybg waybar xorg-xwayland xdg-utils fakeroot pulseaudio